 It is Northeast's policy that directors should make every effort to attend each meeting of the Board of Directors, each meeting of the committees on which they serve, and the annual meeting of shareholders.
-During the fiscal year ended June 30, 2013 (the "2013 fiscal year"), there were 12 meetings of the Board of Directors, and each of the directors attended at least 75% of the meetings of the Board of Directors (held during the period for which he or she had been a director) and committees on which he or she served (during the periods that he or she served).
+During the fiscal year ended June 30, 2014 (the "2014 fiscal year"), there were 12 meetings of the Board of Directors, and each of the directors attended at least 75% of the meetings of the Board of Directors (held during the period for which he or she had been a director) and committees on which he or she served (during the periods that he or she served), except Mr. Tanner, who attended 73% of such meetings.
 Directors are expected to attend annual meetings of shareholders in person unless doing so is impracticable due to unavoidable conflicts.
-Eight directors of Northeast attended the 2012 annual meeting of shareholders.
+Seven directors of Northeast attended the 2013 annual meeting of shareholders.